 High School Heroes

-High School Heroes is a student leadership program that creates an opportunity for high school students to inspire elementary and middle school youth in the corresponding feeder schools to stay in school and reach their highest potential
+High School Heroes is a student leadership program that creates opportunities for high school students to inspire elementary and middle school students to stay in school and reach their highest potential.

 Target Population Student leaders from TTA’s participating high schools are recruited to be a part of the program.
 Categories of student leaders include: